AP source: US encouraging Israel to wind down Gaza offensive

 The fighting has killed at least 213 Palestinians and 12 people in Israel, and tested both Biden's reluctance to publicly criticize Israel and his administration's determination not to bog down its foreign policy focus in Middle East hot spots.

+The Palestinian ambassador to the United Nations on Tuesday challenged the Biden administration to show any results from what it is calling its quiet diplomacy to stop the new Israeli-Hamas battles.
+Ambassador Riyad Mansour pointed to the U.S. repeatedly blocking a U.N.
+Security Council action on the conflict, and he urged the Biden administration to do more.

+“If the Biden administration can exert all of their pressure to bring an end to the aggression against our people, nobody is going to stand in their way,” Mansour said.

-The White House has so far resisted the calls for ramping up public pressure on Netanyahu and made the calculation that Israelis will not respond to international resolutions or public demands by the U.S. and that its greatest leverage is behind-the-scenes pressure, according to the person familiar with the administration’s discussions.
+The White House has so far resisted the calls for ramping up public pressure on Netanyahu.
+It has made the calculation that Israelis will not respond to international resolutions or public demands by the U.S. and that its greatest leverage is behind-the-scenes pressure, according to the person familiar with the administration’s discussions.

 The person said that the Israelis have signaled that it is possible their military campaign could end in a matter of days.